-- feature\name (list of str, or 'auto', optional (default='auto')) Feature names.
+- eval\init\score (list of Dask Array or Dask Series, or None, optional (default=None)) Init score of eval data. - eval\metric (str, callable, list or None, optional (default=None)) If str, it should be a built-in evaluation metric to use.
+If callable, it should be a custom evaluation metric, see note below for more details.
+If list, it can be a list of built-in metrics, a list of custom evaluation metrics, or a mix of both.
+In either case, the metric from the model parameters will be evaluated and used as well.
+Default: '12' for LGBMRegressor, 'logloss' for LGBMClassifier, 'ndcg' for LGBMRanker. - feature\name (list of str, or 'auto', optional (default='auto')) Feature names.
 If 'auto' and data is pandas DataFrame, data columns names are used. - categorical\feature (list of str or int, or 'auto', optional (default='auto')) Categorical features.
 If list of int, interpreted as indices.
 If list of str, interpreted as feature names (need to specify feature\name as well).
 If 'auto' and data is pandas DataFrame, pandas unordered categorical columns are used.
-All values in categorical features should be less than int32 max value (2147483647).
+All values in categorical features will be cast to int32 and thus should be less than int32 max value (2147483647).
 Large values could be memory consuming.
 Consider using consecutive integers starting from zero.
 All negative values in categorical features will be treated as missing values.
-The output cannot be monotonically constrained with respect to a categorical feature. - \\kwargs Other parameters passed through to LGBMRegressor.fit().
+The output cannot be monotonically constrained with respect to a categorical feature.
+Floating point numbers in categorical features will be rounded towards 0. - \\kwargs Other parameters passed through to LGBMRegressor.fit().